 High-quality dairy products are a great source of micronutrients.

-Cheese is a high in fat (including the short-chain fatty acid butyrate), protein, and calcium.
-It’s also got vitamin A, vitamin B12, zinc, phosphorus, and riboflavin.
+Cheese is high in fat (including the short-chain fatty acid, butyrate), protein, and calcium.
+It also has vitamin A, vitamin B12, zinc, phosphorus, and riboflavin.

 Downsides of Cheese

 Cheese can be a great source of nutrients, but does that mean everyone should consume it?

 No. Lots of people have a sensitivity or allergy to dairy, which includes cheese.

 There are two main reasons some people respond poorly to cheese: